Argolab-Games/.github/profile/README.md

 Fans of retro games, pixel art and soundtracks from the 80s and 90s, our first game is a tribute to this golden age.
 100% original music and graphics, total creative freedom.
 We hope you have as much fun playing it as we had making it.

 # Argol II - Curse of Nemesis
-The sequel of the first episode, a new adventure begins for Agol, and his new companions : Evandra, the amazon and Hyperion, the shield bearer.
+The sequel of the first episode, a new adventure begins for Argol, and his new companions : Evandra, the amazon and Hyperion, the shield bearer.